 Figure 1: Shapes drop-down gallery

 PowerPoint 2013 sorts these different shape types into nine categories, as explained below:

-Straight and curved lines, with or without arrowheads (see Figure 2).
+Straight and curved lines, with or without arrowheads, as shown in Figure 2, below.
 Also, you'll find options to create freeform paths and scribbles.
 In addition, lines also work as connectors, which link individual shapes and other slide objects via straight, curved, or elbow branches.

 Figure 2: Lines

-Other than the ubiquitous simple rectangle, PowerPoint provides several types of other rectangles including those with rounded and snipped corners (see Figure 3).
+Other than the ubiquitous simple rectangle, PowerPoint provides several types of other rectangles including those with rounded and snipped corners, as shown in Figure 3, below.

 Figure 3: Rectangles

 Common shapes such as ovals, triangles, cubes, hearts, etc., as shown in Figure 4, below.

 A comprehensive assortment of arrow shapes, as shown in Figure 5, below.